rbind/cderv/content/about.md

 ## Why this blog ?

-I found about R a few years ago when I wanted to manipulate data in another environment than Excel, the only tool my company provided as the time.
+I found about R a few years ago when I wanted to analyze data in another environment than Excel, the only tool my company provided as the time.
 Since then, I fell in love with the R language, and dive into its community.
 It is a passion to discover new packages and understand how they work but also how they